 Learn more: Optical Character Recognition in Google Drive

-- Folder destination (10): If you have folders defined on your library, you can select the folder you want to create the document in.
+- Destination folder: If you have folders defined on your library, you can select the folder you want to create the document in.

-Once your inbound email addresses are configured, you can use them to transform emails into documents.
+Once your inbound email addresses are configured, contributors can use them to transform emails into documents.

 How to use an email address from your domain to generate documents?

 You may need to use an email address from your domain.
-To achieve this use Google Groups:
+To do this, use Google Groups:

 1. Create a Google Group 'email@example.com'.

 2. Add the '@appspot.com' email generated by AODocs to this Google group.

 3. When someone sends an email to the Google group, it is also sent to the @appspot.com email address in AODocs.